-10. Changes in the period for appealing voting returns and elections results
+10. Changes in the period for appeal of voting returns and elections results

-Up until 2014, the period for appealing voting returns and election results was set at one year from the day of the relevant election results' publication.
+Up until 2014, the period for appeal of voting returns and election results was set at one year from the day of the relevant election results' publication.

-From 2 April 2014, Federal Law No51-FZ sets the deadline for filing an application to revoke the election commission's decision on voting returns at ten days from the day that the decision is made, while the deadline to file an appeal to revoke the election commission's decision on election results is set at three months from the day of the official publication of the relevant election results.
-The law states assertively that the specified procedural periods cannot be changed.
+From 2 April 2014, federal law No51-FZ sets the deadline for filing an application to revoke the election commission's decision on voting returns at ten days from the day that the decision is made, while the deadline to file an appeal to revoke the election commission's decision on election results is set at three months from the day of the official publication of the relevant election's results.
+It states assertively that the specified procedural periods cannot be changed.

-These novelties have disproportionally limited the ability of election process participants to appeal mistakes or deliberate efforts to distort the voting returns.
-Analysis of voting returns usually requires time, and practice shows that serious distortions of voting returns, which can no longer be rectified even if all the participants of the election process want to do this, are often discovered after the 10-day period has passed.
+These novelties have disproportionally limited the ability of election process' participants to appeal the mistakes or conscious efforts to distort the voting returns.
+The analysis of voting returns usually demands time, and practice shows that serious distortions of voting returns, which can no longer be rectified, even if all the participants of the election process want to do this, are often discovered after the 10-day period has passed.